-We offer Linear Actuators that have all 3 Feedback options.
-(Optical, Potentiometer and Hall sensor) each Feedback type his their own benefits and drawbacks.
-As such we wrote an article about the advantages and disadvantages for each one, so you can really understand the difference to help you decide which will best suite your application.
+We offer Linear Actuators with position feedback that have all 3 Feedback options.
+(Optical, Potentiometer, and Hall sensor) each Feedback type has its own benefits and drawbacks.
+As such we wrote an article about the advantages and disadvantages of each one, so you can really understand the difference to help you decide which will best suit your application.

 Our 3 types of Feedback Linear Actuators include:

 - Optical feedback style.
-These actuators use an optical sensor and a rotating disc with holes in it that's attached to the gearbox inside the Actuators.
+These actuators use an optical sensor and a rotating disc with holes in it that are attached to the gearbox inside the Actuators.
 The position is created by counting the pulses from a starting position.
-These are very reliable with very his resolution.
+These are very reliable with very resolution.

-- We also have a separate Linear Potentiometers that could be used along side a regular non-feedback linear actuator if you cannot use any of our feedback actuators.
-They are offered in strokes of up to 50" Inch, however you only need to use whatever stroke you require to get the feedback you need.
+- We also have separate Linear Potentiometers that could be used alongside a regular non-feedback linear actuator if you cannot use any of our feedback actuators.
+They are offered in strokes of up to 50" Inches, however, you only need to use whatever stroke you require to get the feedback you need.

 Synchronous Control Board for Feedback Actuators

-The Synchronous Control Board allows you to move multiple Feedback actuators in sync with the same speed irrespective of load.
+The Synchronous Control Board allows you to move multiple Linear actuators with feedback in sync with the same speed irrespective of load.
 Non-synchronized actuators can lead to bending loads which is likely to cause damage to the actuators.

-There are only two reasons you need a feedback Actuator.
+There are only two reasons you need a Linear actuator with feedback.